 Although there are similarities, Toyota claims the model isn’t just a variation of the hatchback.
 In fact, the Corolla Touring Sports has a wheelbase of 2700 mm, which is 60 mm longer than the hatch.
 Toyota claims this increased wheelbase delivers a best-in-class rear leg room, and an enhanced front-to-rear seat couple distance of 928 mm.

 The interior gets familiar cues from the hatchback, including the layout of the dashboard.
-A large, free-standing touchscreen infotainment unit dominates the centre just above the car’s climate controls.
+A large, free-standing touchscreen infotainment unit dominates the center just above the car’s climate controls.
 A prominent chrome strip is seen exiting both sides of the display, meeting with the rectangular instrument binnacle on the driver’s side.
 Other highlights include a 3D driver’s meter, premium heads-up display, JBL GreenEdge premium sound system and wireless mobile phone charging.